 The U.S. Department of Transportation provided funding for the NCRSGC to administer a competitive research program for land grant universities and their partners in the region.
 This program concluded at the end of 2017.
 The NCRSGC Center utilized approximately 75 percent of the DOT funds for regional competitively selected awards while approximately 25 percent of the funds were used internally at SDSU to build research capacity.

-A project at the South Dakota School of Mines & Technology developed models to assist in evaluating biofuel production sustainability from nonfood oilseeds for the Northern Great Plains with respect to farm economics, life cycle impacts and transportation efficiency (Figure 2).
+A project at South Dakota Mines developed models to assist in evaluating biofuel production sustainability from nonfood oilseeds for the Northern Great Plains with respect to farm economics, life cycle impacts and transportation efficiency (Figure 2).
 These models can also be used to explore future biofuel and/or agricultural opportunities.
 In addition, undergraduate students on this project developed two easy to use ESRI ArcGIS story maps to describe potential use of oilseeds in the region:

 - Farm-gate Life Cycle Assessment of Oilseed Feedstocks for the Northern Great Plains and